DmitriBogdanov/GSE/docs/module_ode.md

 **Q: What if I prefer to use solver with Eigen3 vectors?**

 **A:** No problems with that, `gse::Vector<N>` is simply a typedef for `Eigen::Vector<double, N>`.
 See docs for the [core module]().

+**Q: Is there any good literature on the topic?**

+**A:** The classic choice would be `E. Hairer G. Wanner "Solving ordinary differential equations"`.
+The book is rather old, but it covers all the basic theory on numeric integration of ODEs.

 ### Creating custom integrator